donakunn/AspNetCore.MessagingOverQueue/README.md

 // Automatically registers:
 // - IMessageHandler<OrderCreatedEvent> → OrderCreatedHandler (scoped)
 // - HandlerInvoker<OrderCreatedEvent> in registry
-// - Consumer for queue "my-service.order-created"
+// - Consumer group "my-service" on the stream
 // - Message type for serialization
 ```